jnietol/TaoQuick/README.md

 ***
 ## cmake

-TaoQuick start support cmake after version 0.5.0 , it's same as qmake.
+TaoQuick starts support cmake after version 0.5.0 , which is the same as qmake.

-detail use step：
+Detailed steps：

-1. copy 'TaoQuick' directory and 'taoQuick.cmake' file from TaoQuick/src to your project
+1. Copy 'TaoQuick' directory and 'taoQuick.cmake' file from TaoQuick/src to your project

-2. Import 'taoQuick.cmake' files in your project 'CMakeLists.txt' file
+2. Import 'taoQuick.cmake' files in your project's 'CMakeLists.txt' file

 ```cmake
 include(taoQuick.cmake)